KaruHub/KaruULTIMATECrosshairApp/README.md

 Toggles on and off with the F3 key.
 Runs in the background without interfering with other activities.
 How to Use
-Download the executable file from the Releases page.
+Download the executable file from the Main stuff page.
 Run the app.
 Press F3 to toggle the crosshair on and off.
 My First Project